My Batman Collection

 merchandise for the pool: including a beach ball,

 floaties, wadding pool and a boat.
 I was rapt the extreme

 when I got these because they look so great.
 This was

 another example of something I couldn't buy quick enough.

 On the right is a Batman Animated floatie too - always loved that logo.

 There is nothing more enjoyable than getting something you've not seen before as opposed to buying yet another action figure or another vehicle.
-Left field items like the pool stuff is what made collecting worthwhile.
+Unusual items like the pool stuff is what made collecting Batman merchandise truly worthwhile.